This poem is dedicated to, and written in remembrance of, the unknown

 But she daren’t risk it often despite the delights.

-love early in life
+found her true love early in life

 But wasn’t entitled to call her a wife